Task Context¶

 task_log("Generating report", user_id=user_id, plan=plan)

-get_task_context() always returns None when called from outside a running task.
-This makes it safe to use in shared utility code that may be called both inside and outside tasks:
+When called from outside a running task, get_task_context() returns None.
+This makes it safe to use in shared utility code that runs in both task and non-task contexts.

 def log_step(message: str, **extra) -> None: